Welbeing and Support Centre

-- All referral forms should be completed in full and returned to the Woodlands Well-being and Support Centre Manager at the Hospice by post or fax.
+- All referral forms should be completed in full and returned to Woodlands Hospice Wellbeing and Support Centre Manager by post or fax.

-- The referrer should identify complex needs/ symptoms requiring multi-professional assessment and interventions.
+- The referrer should identify complex needs or symptoms requiring multi-professional assessment and interventions.

-- A Key Worker will contact the person within three working days and arrange initial assessment.
+- A key worker will make contact within three working days to arrange initial assessment.

-- Initial assessments will take place at Woodlands or at the person’s home if more appropriate.
+- First assessments take place at Woodlands Hospice or at the patient's home, if more appropriate.

 - Following the initial assessment an individualised plan of treatment will be agreed and implemented.
-This may include attendance at the Multi-professional assessment day, individual out-patient appointments or group sessions (or visits from the outreach services).
+This may include attendance at the multi-professional assessment day, individual outpatient appointments, group sessions or, depending on location, visits from Woodlands Hospice outreach services

 - Treatment will be reviewed regularly, with the implementation of a discharge plan where appropriate.

-Any queries regarding the referral criteria can be discussed with the Clinical Lead Dr K Marley, or Well-being and Support Centre Manager Dawn Porter on 0151 529 2299
+Any queries regarding the referral criteria can be discussed with the Clinical Lead Dr Kate Marley, or Wellbeing and Support Centre Manager Kate Dreyer on 0151 529 2299.